taia-x/taia-x/contracts/README.md

 ### Deploy on granada testnet

-- A test faucet can be obtained from https://faucet.tzalpha.net/.
-Once saved, it can be imported inside faucet key of `config/testnet.config.js`
+- A test faucet must be available at `.env` file, as explained [above](#Project-setup).

-- Deploying contracts on testnet (faucet must be obtained as explained at the bottom)
+- Deploying contracts on testnet

   ```shell
   yarn run deploy:testnet